The aged care industry is steadily growing and can be a profitable, fulfilling investment, but it takes a special person to be a good fit.

 In addition to seeking private financing, you should also research various grants and other sources of funding offered through the Department of Health.

-For example, under certain circumstances, you can apply for a grant to fund the construction, upgrade, or maintenance of an aged care facility.
+For example, under certain circumstances, you can apply for the Home Care Packages Program to fund the construction, upgrade, or maintenance of an aged care facility.

-Plus, this department also provides a variety of subsidies and supplements to aged care providers based on the number of residents in the facility and the level of care required for each resident.
+Plus, this department also provides a variety of initiatives and programs to aged care providers based on the number of residents in the facility and the level of care required for each resident.

 What to look for in a business